karmaniket/CarSalesPipeline/readme.md

 > [!Note]
 > All plots are saved in the `output/` directory. <br>
-> The code is modular; data loading, insights, and plotting are separated for clarity and maintainability. <br>
+> Code is modular; data loading, insights, and plotting are separated for clarity and maintainability. <br>
-> The dataset is synthetic and intended for demonstration and educational purposes. <br>
+> Dataset is synthetic and intended for demonstration and educational purposes. <br>

 ---